 Our volunteers come from all walks of life and age ranges.
-If you might be interested, we would be happy to discuss with you in more depth how you might like to use your experience or skills in order to assist with our activities and services.
+If you are interested in supporting our services, we would love to meet you!
+Call us or drop into our office to discuss how you might like to use your experience or skills in order to assist with our activities and services.

 IS THERE ANY TRAINING INVOLVED?